alexandrebuffet/embed-block-for-matterport/README.md

 ### 0.3.0

--   Add GitHub workflows to deploy and release the plugin on WordPress.org SVN repository
+-   Add GitHub workflows to deploy and release the plugin on WordPress.org SVN repository.

 ### 0.2.2

--   Update `readme.txt` with "Screenshots" section
+-   Update `readme.txt` with "Screenshots" section.
--   Move all assets into `.wordpress-org` folder
+-   Move all assets into `.wordpress-org` folder.

 ### 0.2.1

--   Rename plugin name, slug and namespace
+-   Rename plugin name, slug and namespace.
 -   Update plugin description.
 -   Rename block variation title.
 -   Add missing icon and screenshot.